HOKGroup/HOK-Revit-Addins/Project Monitor/src/HOK.MissionControl/README.md

 * HOK.MissionControl.Core.dll - core server interaction library.
 Contains all methods for sending and getting data from MongoDB
 * HOK.MissionControl.FamilyPublish.dll - External Command for publishing Family information to Health Monitor part of Mission Control.
 * HOK.MissionControl.LinksManager.dll - External Command for managing links, imports and styles.
+* HOK.MissionControl.StylesManager.dll - External Command for managing styles.
+* HOK.MissionControl.GroupsManager.dll - External Command for managing groups.

+###### Release 2019.1.0.6

+* Added File Path publishing.
+This adds new schema for a FilePathItem that stores central file path to a current model in a MongoDB.
+That makes creating Configurations via the web interface a lot easier since users don't have to open the files.
+* Fixes a small bug for the dockable panel where the quick access buttons were not working.
+Since we moved all tools from Beta to HOK tab, their paths for command tools had to change as well.

 ###### Release 2018.0.1.5